MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/about-community-ads.md

 # About community ads

-If your app [displays banner or banner interstitial ads](../monetize/display-ads-in-your-app.md), you can cross-promote your app with other developers with apps in the Windows Store for free.
+If your app [displays banner or banner interstitial ads](../monetize/display-ads-in-your-app.md), you can cross-promote your app with other developers with apps in the Microsoft Store for free.
 We call this feature *community ads*.

 Here's how this program works: